Connection lost. Please refresh the page.

 Vulva

 In this case report, the authors use the term “vulva.”
-This is a somewhat of an ambiguous term but generally is meant to include the mons pubis, labia major and minor, clitoris, vestibular bulb, vestibule of the vagina, external urinary meatus and greater and lesser vestibular glands.
+This is a somewhat of an ambiguous term but generally is meant to include the mons pubis, labia major and minor, clitoris, bulb of vestibule, vestibule of the vagina, external urinary meatus and greater and lesser vestibular glands.
 Here, based on Figure 1, we believe the authors were primarily referring to the labium major.

 Anterior abdominal wall muscles